nekowasabi/ai-edit.vim/README.md

 ```

 When you have a selection, the selected code is automatically used as context for the AI.

+**⚡ Async Execution** - Commands execute asynchronously, allowing you to:
+- Continue editing while AI processes your request
+- Move cursor to different locations without affecting insertion point
+- Execute commands in multiple buffers simultaneously
+- Cancel requests per-buffer with `:AiEditCancel`

+The AI response will be inserted at the cursor position **when the command was executed**, not where your cursor is when the response arrives.
+This allows for seamless background processing.

 ### Cancel Request